IIIF/api/source/api/content-state/0.2/index.md

 ## 1. Introduction
 {: #introduction}

-The resources made available via the [IIIF Presentation API][prezi-api] are only useful only if they can be found.
-While the [Change Discovery API][discovery02] specifies systems that allow these resources to be found, this document specifies a mechanism that allows a user to then open the found resource in a compatible environment, such as a viewer, Annotation tool or other IIIF-compatible software.
+The resources made available via the [IIIF Presentation API][prezi-api] are useful only if they can be found.
+While the [Change Discovery API][discovery-api] specifies systems that allow these resources to be found, this document specifies a mechanism that allows a user to then open the found resource in a compatible environment, such as a viewer, annotation tool or other IIIF-compatible software.

-This specification makes use of existing techniques and specifications in order to promote widespread adoption.
-It provides a way of describing a resource, or a part of a resource, in a compact format that can be used to initialize the view of that resource in any client that implements this specification.
-Linking from a search result to a viewer showing the relevant part of a found resource is one application of this specification.
-More generally, it provides a description of a _content state_, allowing such states to be shared between applications regardless of their different user interfaces and capabilities.
+This specification makes use of existing specifications in order to promote widespread adoption.
+It describes a way of describing a resource, or a part of a resource, in a compact format that can be used to initialize the view of that resource in any client that implements this specification.
+One application is linking from a search result to a viewer showing the relevant part of a found resource.
+More generally, it provides a description of _content state_, for sharing between applications regardless of their different user interfaces and capabilities.

+This _content state_ is distinct from the state of a particular viewer's user interface.
+A viewer state is likely to be client-specific and would concern which panels are open, which options are selected and similar user interface details.

 ### 1.1.
 Objectives and Scope
 {: #objectives-and-scope}

 The objective of the IIIF Content State API is to describe a standardized format which enables the sharing of a particular view of one or more IIIF Presentation API resources, typically Manifests or Collections, or parts thereof.
-The intended audience is developers of IIIF-aware systems who also wish to support a widespread IIIF ecosystem on the web, though other communities may benefit as well.
+The intended audience of this document is developers of IIIF-aware applications, though other communities may benefit as well.

-The standardized format is a JSON-LD data structure that uses the models described by the [IIIF Presentation API][prezi-api] and [W3C Web Annotation Data Model][org-w3c-webanno] specifications.
-Viewers built to those specifications will already understand at least some of the model.
-This specification allows a content state to be passed to the viewer from another system or application, so that a viewer can show the intended part of the resource (or resources) to the user.
-The same model can be used by a viewer to _export_ a state, for example to enable a user to share a particular view with another user or publish it as a reference or citation.

 This specification also describes a common set of mechanisms for the import and export of content states, thus enabling client and server software to implement interoperable solutions.
 Different IIIF clients will have different user interfaces and audiences, and may choose which of the patterns to support.
 Further detailed examples may be found in the [IIIF Cookbook][annex-cookbook].